Car Accident

 Experiencing a car accident can be one of the most jarring events in a person’s life, leaving you in a state of shock and confusion.
 Understandably, you might be wondering, Should I go to the doctor after a car accident?
 In the immediate moments following the crash, it’s possible you might not understand the full extent of your injuries.
 Sometimes, you might not even realize you are injured for a day or two after the accident.
 That’s why it’s imperative to recognize the signs you should go to the hospital after a car accident.

-Immediate Symptoms to Watch for After a Car Accident
+What Immediate Symptoms Should You Watch for After a Car Accident?

 Loss of Consciousness